GraphReach: Position-Aware Graph Neural Network using Reachability Estimations: Introduction and Related Work

 \pgnn \cite{you2019pgnn} is the first work to address the need for an inductive \gnn that encodes position information. \pgnn randomly selects a small number of nodes as \emph{anchor} nodes.
 It then computes the shortest path distances of all remaining nodes to these anchor nodes, and embeds this information in a low-dimensional space.
 Thus, two nodes have similar embeddings if their shortest path distances to the anchors are similar.
 To illustrate, we revisit Fig.~\ref{fig:pgnn}, and assume that $v_7$ is an anchor node.
 Although the 2-hop neighborhoods of $v_1$ and $v_8$ are isomorphic, their shortest path distances to $v_7$ are different and, hence, their embeddings will be different as well.
 Although \pgnn has shown impressive improvements over existing \gnn architectures in link prediction and pairwise node classification, there is scope to improve.

 \emph{1.~Holistic Position Inference:} Since \pgnn relies \emph{only} on shortest path distances to compute embeddings, remaining paths of the graph are ignored.
-Consequently, there is a possibility to incorrectly conclude two nodes to be in the same position, even if they are not.
-Fig.~\ref{fig:motivation} illustrates this aspect, where we assume that $v_3$ and $v_5$ are anchor nodes.
-Here, nodes $v_1$, $v_2$, and $v_6$ are all equidistant from the anchors and consequently, their embeddings would be similar.
+Consequently, two nodes can be incorrectly concluded to be in the same position, even if they are not.
+Fig.~\ref{fig:motivation} illustrates this aspect.
+Here, nodes $v_1$, $v_2$, and $v_6$ are all equidistant from the anchors $v_3$ and $v_5$ and consequently, their embeddings would be similar.
 Note, however, that $v_6$ is located in a different region with several paths of length $2$ to $v_3$, whereas $v_1$ and $v_2$ have only one path.
 Thus, $v_6$ should have a different embedding.

 \emph{2.~Semantics:} The assumption of shortest path rarely holds in the real world.
 This has been shown across varied domains such as Wordmorph \cite{sp1}, Wikispeedia \cite{sp2}, metro transportation \cite{sp3}, flight connections \cite{sp4}, etc. Instead, \emph{many} short paths are followed~\cite{sp2}.